Langdon Hill House bed & Breakfast -Stay here for the US 250th anniversary

 ALL GUESTS ASSUME FULL LIABILITY AND RESPONSIBILITY FOR THEIR PERSONS AND POSSESSIONS.

-At the Langdon House Bed & Breakfast, we serve a delicious, homemade breakfast each morning made with fresh, locally sourced ingredients.
+At the Langdon Hill House, we serve a delicious, homemade breakfast each morning made with fresh, locally sourced ingredients.
 Our menu changes daily and is available for review and selection when you check in at our charming inn.
 We also offer gluten-free options to cater to your dietary needs.
 For those heading out early to explore the civil war battlefields, breakfast includes a variety of cereal, fruit, and yogurt selections.

 We love our customers, feel free to visit during normal business hours.